BNAKP/DSPortfolio/Growth Opportunities/GrowthOP-README.md

-# Audience Segmentation
+# Identify Growth Opportunities

 ## Project Overview
-Audience Segmentation - Using Clustering & Classification to evaluate key audience viewing trends to identify high risk churn groups to target with CRM campaigns.
+Using k-means clustering to group territories and then a random forest regressor to evaluate which social and economic features impact digital spend the most to select markets to focus growth efforts on.

 ### Problem

 ### Methodology

-### Code
+### Code & Data

 ### Results